godotengine/godot-docs/tutorials/scripting/gdnative/gdnative_cpp_example.rst

 build upon this example to create full-fledged scripts to control nodes in Godot using C++.

-You should be able to edit and recompile the plugin while the Godot editor remains open; just rerun the project after the library has finished building.
+To edit and recompile the plugin while the Godot editor remains open, rerun the project after the library has finished building.